 Looking to play the cheapest blackjack in Las Vegas?
 OYO, a short walk behind Tropicana deals a $1 game.
 Stop in at Hooters afterward for wings.

-Across the street to the North, we would encourage you to stop in at Topgolf at MGM Grand, especially if traveling with a group as the golf games offered are social and engaging.
-If you don’t golf, Topgolf also has a 2 level swimming pool open to the public and 5 unique bars, some with bartop gaming.
+Across the street to the north, I’d encourage you to stop in at Topgolf at MGM Grand, especially if traveling with a group as the golf games offered are social and engaging.
+If you don’t golf, Topgolf also has a 2-level swimming pool open to the public and 5 unique bars, some with bartop gaming.

 Of course, given the resort’s position, there are plenty of things to do at Tropicana and nearby on the south end of the Las Vegas Strip.
 Need more inspiration?
-Check here for a complete resort by resort rundown of things to do at each property on the Strip.
+Check here for a complete resort-by-resort rundown of things to do on the Strip.